Finding the best sealant for wood burning is important. It will protect and give longevity to your artwork.

-Finding the perfect sealant for your project is critical to ensuring that your work lasts and looks better for a longer period.
+Finding the best sealant for wood burning projects is critical to ensuring that your work lasts and looks better over a longer period of time.

-The questions to ask yourself before buying a sealant are:
+The questions to ask yourself before buying a sealer for wood are:

 - What is the object going to be used for?